Community Events

 Every October, Baue sponsors a Community Seminar presented by Licensed Professional Counselor, Certified Thanatologist, Licensed Funeral Director, Coach, Educator, and Public Speaker, Kelly Karavousanos.
 Kelly has worked for over 25 years in a variety of settings including substance abuse treatment, hospice, community mental health, and private practice helping individual's mind, body, and soul.
 Her passion and career focus is on grief, loss, and life transitions.
 She has been a frequent educator and speaker on the topics of grief, loss, stress management, change and resilience in times of crisis, and other aspects of leadership and mental health.
 She volunteers as the Co-Lead of the Professional Women's Mentorship Program for Athena Leadership Foundation of St. Charles County and is a board member of Turning Point Advocacy Services.

-Hospice Teleconference
+Hospice Partnerships

 Other Special Programs